 Best Questions to Ask Residency Programs: Feedback Mechanisms

-Feedback is crucial for personal and professional growth during residency – without feedback, professionals cannot get better at what they do, understand their flaws, and improve for their future patients.
+Feedback is crucial for personal and professional growth during residency.
+Without feedback, professionals cannot get better at what they do, understand their flaws, or improve for their future patients.

 How is feedback provided to residents?